aleko-markovski/PackageChallenge/README.md

 ## Algorithms
 Implemented Recursion by Brute-Force algorithm.
-Time complexity for this algorithm is O(2^n)which is considered to be not an optimal solution hoever it offers great flexibility and efficiency when there are decimals involved.

 ### Approach
 Consider all subsets of items and calculate the total weight and value of all subsets.